High-order Regularity Theory for High-contrast Elliptic Homogenization: Preliminaries

-Here the variational quantities~$J(U,p,q)$ and~$J^*(U,p,q)$ were defined in~\eqref{defJUpq} and~\eqref{defJStarUpq}.
-We may refer to this error quantity simply as $\mathcal{E}_n$, if there is no danger of confusion.
-This choice of homogenization error is involved in the upper bounds of the results in~\cite[Chapter 5]{AK.HC} that we apply later in this paper.
+Here, the variational quantities~$J(U,p,q)$ and~$J^*(U,p,q)$ were defined in~\eqref{defJUpq} and~\eqref{defJStarUpq}, respectively.
+We may refer to this error quantity simply as $\mathcal{E}_n$ if there is no danger of confusion.
+The factor of~$1-3^{-2s}$ on the right-hand side of \eqref{thm21pfstep5defen} is simply a normalizing constant that allows the mapping of~$n\mapsto (1-3^{-2s})3^{-2ns}$ to be a probability mass function over $\N$.

+Essentially, this choice of the homogenization error is involved in the upper bounds of the results in~\cite[Chapter 5]{AK.HC} that we apply later in this paper.
 It also coincides with the initial induction step in Step 1 of Theorem \ref{thmhighreg} and is bounded by the right-hand side of Proposition~\ref{corcontrolen}.
-Especially, by looking at \cite[Chapter 5]{AK.HC}, we can see that the aforementioned variational quantities are nicely bounded by a finite spectral norm, which in turn makes the error finite as well.
-In summary, it satisfies all the required aspects that we desire from them.
+Especially, by looking at \cite[Chapter 5]{AK.HC}, we can see that the aforementioned variational quantities are nicely bounded by a finite spectral norm, which in turn makes the homogenization error finite as well.
+More precisely, for every bounded Lipschitz domain $U\subset \R^d$ and $e\in\R^d$ with $|e|\leq 1$, we have that

+where we assumed that $\khom=0$ as explained in Chapter 1.
+Above, we also denote the positive part of a symmetric matrix $A$ by $A_+$.
+In summary, the error terms satisfy all the required aspects that we desire from them.